timvisee/steam-rp2g/README.md

 ##### How does it work
 - Tool picks a placeholder game that supports Remote Play Together
-- Tool prepares your game or program to start as the placeholder game
+- Tool prepares your game or program to start, faking it is the placeholder game
 - Tool starts game and you can Remote Play Together

 ## Usage